Our Detox Facilty Aerial view

 Coastal Detox has an outpatient detox program that can fit into the lives of those who must continue to work or have family obligations.
 It is designated for individuals who meet outpatient detox program criteria and is a preferable option since it does not require a full-time stay within Coastal Detox’s medical detox facility.

-Outpatient Detox also affords a level of privacy to individuals beginning their journey of recovery from substance abuse.
+Outpatient detox also affords a level of privacy to individuals beginning their journey of recovery from substance abuse.
 Our professional counselors at Coastal Detox can help you make the best decision for YOU.

 How Does Outpatient Detox Work?